 In the arms race of SEO it seems to me in the past couple years we’ve forgotten some of the basics.
 We’re all focused on our cool tools are and fancy monthly reports.
 I see so many people stumbling over the basics of effective client communications.

 It comes up every year in some report or another that customer service is more highly valued than the actual results.
 That said, don’t be mistaken and think that you’ll keep clients just cuz you write a good email, are good the phone or dog-gone-it people like you.
-If you’re not getting some level of results you should have your ass fired.
+If you’re not getting some level of results you should have your ass fired, and companies as Malaysia SEO services have this present for when they do their work.

 Here’s a few things I’ve picked up in past years of SEO communications.